Combined Degree: Biomedical Sciences, B.S. and M.H.S.

 The combined degree is for the research concentration only.
 All undergraduate university requirements, including general education courses, must be completed before the final (graduate) year of the combined B.S./M.H.S. program.
 In the final undergraduate year, students will take 12 to 15 credits of graduate-level courses.
 If any courses are dual-listed, students must complete all assignments as expected of graduate students.

+Students apply directly to the department for the combined B.S./M.H.S. program during their third academic year.
 Visit the online catalog for more information about admission requirements for the combined bachelor of science and master of health science in biomedical sciences.